mshirzad414/Prenatal-Care-and-Infant-Birth-Weight-Propensity-Score-Matching/README.md

 ![image](https://github.com/mshirzad414/Prenatal-Care-and-Infant-Birth-Weight-Propensity-Score-Matching/assets/140922484/2a64cc7e-e17d-44bf-a879-2b3608a49e9d)

-Mean difference in infant weights across treated and not treated Trated   Not Trated
+Mean difference in infant weights across treated is 3391 and across not treated is 3244.
-3244      3391

 The initial datasets includes that the mean-difference across trated and control units for the outcome variable is around 150 grams

 Now, let's consider the main study objective: to investigate the impact of prenatal care in the first trimester of pregnancy on subsequent birth weight using propensity score matching.